 The purpose of Itinéterre is to make you discover a country as if a local were accompanying you.

 *Except for luxury hotels.
 We admit that we have not tested all luxury hotels, but we never put forward a 5 star hotel that we do not know at least by reputation.
 We are always sure that the high end hotels we recommend are the best.
 Why ?
 Because they are recognized as the best by the locals.
 For example, we were fortunate enough to sleep at Camps Bay Retreat in South Africa during the off-season (that's the advantage of living there!).
 That's why we recommend it in our article on the best luxury hotels in South Africa.
 In the same article we also recommend the Belmond Mount Nelson Hotel.
 And we never slept there!
-But we have booked many massages there and we have had many Gin & Tonic on their terrace.
-Furthermore, having lived 6 years in South Africa, we know that Mount Nelson is THE MYTHICAL HOTEL in Cape Town.
+But we booked many massages there and we took many Gin & Tonic on their terrace.
+Moreover, having lived more than 10 years in South Africa, we know that Mount Nelson is THE LEGENDARY HOTEL in Cape Town.
 So we know we can recommend it to you without hesitation.

 We will never recommend a product or service in which we do not believe.